-This report examines the employment and retirement planning and saving experiences of state and local government workers, as well as confidence in their retirement income prospects.
+This report examines the employment and retirement planning and saving experiences of state and local government workers and their confidence in their retirement prospects.

 For the third year in a row, state and local governments are reporting an increase in hiring.
 Pressure on benefits continues, with employees taking on greater shares of health care costs and contributions to pensions.
 As the rate of retirements accelerate, there is a greater sense of urgency about recruitment, retention, and succession planning.